 Do mice eat cactus?
 Yes, they certainly do, and they enjoy every single bite.
 Cactus is a delicacy to a variety of rodents, including rats, gophers, and ground squirrels.
 It seems that prickly cactus would discourage rodents, but the thirsty critters are willing to brave the formidable spines to get to the sweet nectar hidden beneath, especially during periods of prolonged drought.
 For some gardeners, rodents feeding on cactus can become a serious problem.
 Poison is one option, but you take the risk of harming birds and wildlife.
 If you’re wondering how to keep rodents away from cactus, read on for a few suggestions.

 Some cacti are hardy plants that can survive an occasional nibble, but in many cases, rodents feeding on cactus can be deadly, so cactus plant protection is necessary.
 Here are a few tips for protecting cactus from rodents:

 Fencing: Surround your cactus with wire fencing.
-Bury the fencing at least 4 to 6 inches into the soil to discourage rodents from digging under.
+Bury the fencing at least 4 to 6 inches (10 to 15 cm.) into the soil to discourage rodents from digging under.